f4grx/sys11/README.md

 * Schematic (includes errors)
 * I have some chips: 4x 68HC11A0, 1x 68HC11A1, 1x 68HC11E2 (thanks vince),
 some 74xx245, 573, 138, 00, 10, 27256, various 32Kx8 and 8Kx8 RAMs
-* Ordered a 2864 EEPROM from ebay
+* Ordered a 2864 EEPROM from ebay (received, meanwhile I found another one in a junkbox)
 * Bootstrap uploader in Python3.
 * Working hardware prototype on 10x16 perforated board
 * Clock, Reset, UART connection, power supply with decoupling